-BONNE TERRE, Mo.
-(AP) — The U.S. Supreme Court on Wednesday halted the execution of a Missouri inmate with a rare medical condition who challenged the state’s refusal to disclose the source of its lethal injection drug.
+BONNE TERRE, Missouri (AP) — The U.S. Supreme Court on Wednesday halted the execution of an inmate with a rare medical condition who challenged the state’s refusal to disclose the source of its lethal injection drug.

 The justices said a lower federal court needs to take another look at the case of Russell Bucklew, whose execution would have been the nation’s first since last month’s botched execution in Oklahoma.
 Bucklew had been scheduled to be put to death at 12:01 a.m.
-Wednesday for the 1996 killing of a man during a violent crime spree, but Supreme Court Justice Samuel Alito blocked the execution late Tuesday to give the full court time to consider the matter.
+Wednesday for the 1996 killing of a man during a violent crime spree, but Supreme Court Justice Samuel Alito had blocked the execution late Tuesday while the full court considered the matter.

-By law, Missouri has a 24-hour window to carry out a scheduled execution, and the ruling from the full Supreme Court Wednesday evening meant the state Supreme Court would have to set a new execution date if Missouri is to carry out the punishment.
+By law, Missouri has a 24-hour window to carry out a scheduled execution, and the ruling means the state Supreme Court will have to set a new execution date if it’s to carry out the punishment.

-Minutes after the U.S. Supreme Court ruling, people who were to have witnessed Bucklew’s execution on the state’s behalf were released.
+Minutes after the Supreme Court’s ruling, witnesses who were to have witnessed Bucklew’s execution on the state’s behalf were released.
 Eric Slusher, a spokesman for Missouri Attorney General Chris Koster, confirmed that no further litigation was expected Wednesday.

 The Supreme Court sent the case back to the St. Louis-based 8th U.S. Circuit Court of Appeals.

-The next scheduled executions in the U.S. are on June 18 — in Missouri, Florida and Pennsylvania, though the Pennsylvania execution likely will be delayed.
+The next scheduled executions in the U.S. are on June 18 — in Missouri, Florida and Pennsylvania, though the Pennsylvania execution will likely be delayed by appeals.